vsg-dev/vsgTutorial/2_Foundations/Object_base_class_and_ref_ptr.md

 } // when ptr destructs it automatically decrements it's referenceCount which hits 0 and leads to the object being deleted.
 ~~~

-With case 1 & 2 are fine as long as the code block is never exits prematurely, what happens if there is a an early return or an exception thrown in the processing section?
+Cases 1 & 2 are fine as long as the code blocks never exit prematurely, but what happens if there is a an early return or an exception thrown in the processing section?
 It will leak the object allocated on the heap.
-With case 3 using ref_ptr<> early return from the block will always invoke the ptr destructor and always clean up the memory associated with it - the code isn't just simpler it's far more robust as well.
+With case 3 using ref_ptr<> an early return from the block will always invoke the ref_ptr<> destructor and always clean up the memory associated with it - the code isn't just simpler it's far more robust as well.

 Referencing counting also helps when passing back objects out from the scope of a code block: